Esri/arcgis-runtime-samples-android/java/show-callout/README.md

 # Show Callout
-Demonstrates how to draw a callout on a map view and manages its behavior.
+Draw a callout on a map view and manage its behavior.
 A callout displays an Android View that contains text and/or other content.
 It has a leader that points to the location the callout refers to.

 ![Show Callout App](show-callout.png)